Transfer of the Portuguese court to Brazil: Brazil as a kingdom

 Among the important measures taken by John VI (in attempts to Europeanize the country) were creating incentives for commerce and industry, allowing newspapers and books to be printed, even though the Imprensa Régia, Brazil's first printing press was highly regulated by the government, establishing two medical schools, establishing military academies, and creating the first Bank of Brazil (Banco do Brasil).
 In Rio de Janeiro, he also established a powder factory, a botanical garden, an art academy, and an opera house.
 All these measures advanced Brazil's independence from Portugal.
-Less beneficial were the crown's policies continuing the African slave trade, attacks on indigenous peoples, and land grants to court favorites.
+Less beneficial were the crown's policies continuing the Atlantic slave trade, attacks on indigenous peoples, and land grants to court favorites.
 He blocked the entry of ideas of political independence expressed in the U.S. and the former Spanish American colonies, now independent republics.
 Britain's influence in Brazil increased, with favorable terms of trade, but also extraterritoriality for British merchants.

-Owing to the absence of the king and the economic independence of Brazil, Portugal entered a severe political crisis that obliged John VI and the royal family to return to Portugal on 25 April 1821; otherwise he risked loss of his Portuguese throne.
+Owing to the absence of the King and the economic independence of Brazil, Portugal entered a severe political crisis that obliged John VI and the royal family to return to Portugal on 25 April 1821; otherwise he risked loss of his Portuguese throne.
 The heir of John VI, Pedro I, remained in Brazil.
 The Portuguese Cortes demanded that Brazil return to its former status as a colony and the return of the heir to Portugal.
 Prince Pedro, influenced by the Rio de Janeiro Municipal Senate (Senado da Câmara), refused to return to Portugal during the Dia do Fico (9 January 1822).
 Brazil declared its independence on 7 September 1822, forming the Empire of Brazil and ending 322 years of colonial dominance of Portugal over Brazil.
 Pedro was crowned the first emperor in Rio de Janeiro on 12 October 1822, taking the name Dom Pedro I.